-Stax-Volt wasn’t so lucky.
-Diminishing revenues eventually led to the company being sold.
-Atlantic survived by embracing Rock.
-Ten years after Elvis Presley and two years following the British Invasion, Atlantic decided to add Rock N’ Roll to their catalog.
-So as not to appear that they were abandoning their R&B;/Soul base Atlantic created a subsidiary label, ATCO (short for Atlantic Company) to release Rock records.
+Atlantic records had decided to add Rock N’ Roll to their catalog.
+They created a subsidiary label, ATCO (short for Atlantic Company) to release Rock records and not confuse the people that knew them as an R&B label.
 This proved to be a highly profitable venture starting with the signing of Buffalo Springfield.
 Tapping the excessive side of Hard Rock the label also scored with the Iron Butterfly and the Vanilla Fudge.
-ATCO also released Cream’s U.S. albums.

 By 1969, the ‘loyalty to R&B issue’ was moot and Atlantic signed their first Rock act to their flagship label, Led Zeppelin.
 Eventually, ATCO faded away.

 On the opposite end of the spectrum sat Bob Dylan.
-And like Brown he had excellent survival instincts, not to mention a majestic lyrical sense.
 When Dylan emerged in the early 1960s he was seen as Folk music’s savior.
 The man who would provide a moral compass to the day’s events.
 His songs were covered by a number of artists who turned them into pop hits.

 In 1965, Dylan shocked the Folk world by jumping over to Rock and going “electric.”
 The move, despite the criticism, proved to be both artistically and commercially successful.
 His lyrics, which were always his major calling card, reached a whole new audience just as the Vietnam War, civil rights, social upheaval and even the drug culture were reaching critical mass.
 The innocence was gone, though many tried to cling to it as long as possible.
 Soon enough, it became painfully obvious that “the times, they are a-changing.”